-First, navigate to POS Profiles under the Settings tab. click on pos Profile you wish to adjust; the Edit POS Profile page should appear locate the “Behavior During Unkown Number” and choose “Open from: extended product handling” from the drop down menu.
+First, navigate to POS Profiles under the Settings tab. click on the POS Profile you wish to adjust; the Edit POS Profile page should appear.
+Locate the “Behavior During Unkown Number” and choose “Open form: extended product handling” from the drop-down menu.

 Now, when you scan or enter a code that the system does not recognize, you can look the product up at the point of sale.
 This is done by typing its name in the product box and selecting search.
 When you have found that product, select it and give it a price.
 Finally, assign and book that new code to that product.
 Finish the transaction normally.

-Another way to access product code recommendations is by Clicking on Sales > Products > Click More and select Product Code Recommendation from the drop down menu.
+Another way to access product code recommendations is by clicking on Sales > Products > More and selecting Product Code Recommendation from the drop-down menu.

 If you want to have that number assigned to that recommended product, click on the assign button.
 This works great when you have a product where the UPC code has changed.
 You can now ring up that product with the new number.